Top Things to Do in Lakshadweep

 Places to eat

-Lakshadweep food is dominated by coastal flavours with Malabari influence.
+Coastal flavours with Malabari influence dominate Lakshadweep food.
 Check out these places to eat on your Lakshadweep trip –

 • Heaven’s Treat Beach Restaurant, Kavaratti